Atlessc/Resume-builder-app/README.md

 ## Features

 - **Create and Edit Resumes**: Users can add, edit, and delete sections including personal information, work experience, education, skills, and custom sections.
 - **Drag-and-Drop**: Rearrange sections and entries using drag-and-drop.
+(Coming soon)
 - **Save and Load**: Save resume data in the browser's local storage and reload it when returning to the app.
+(Coming soon)
 - **Download**: Export resumes in PDF or DOCX formats.

 ## Tech Stack